WGPlaner/wg_planer/Documentation/SRS/SRS.md

 ## 3. Specific Requirements

 ### 3.1 Functionality
 This section will list all functional requirements for "WGPlaner" and explain their functionality.
 Each of the following subsections represents a subsystem of our application.

 #### 3.1.1 Ŕegistration
 As soon as our app is installed and opened, the user gets to choose from two options.
 He can either create a shared flat if his doesn't exist already, or he can join one.
 In the first case the user becomes the admin and can create an access code that is valid for 24h.
 This code can be shared through WhatsApp, e-mail and other channels and allows other shared flat members to join the newly created shared flat.
 The admin may create a new code at any time and the old one gets invalidated.
 By joining a shared flat, users create a new profile and can set their username, profile image, etc.
 If all members joined the shared flat, then the following functionality comes into play.

 #### 3.1.2 Dashboard
 The dashboard is the starting point of our application.
 With different tiles  that contain important information, the user gets a quick overview of his shared flat.
 The user can navigate through the app with a click on these tiles.
 An example would be a tile "Shopping List" that shows how many different products the list contains.

 #### 3.1.3 Shopping List
 The shopping list gives an overview on products that need to be bought.
 It's possible to add new products to the list, to update or remove old ones that the user created and to set the number of items needed.
 Because not every item should be shared equally between everyone, it's possible to select the members that the item is bought for.

 When an item is bought, the user shopping marks the product as bought and all other members of the shared flat see that the user is currently shopping.
 This way we avoid that another person buys the item simultaneously.
 After shoping, the user confirms that he has bought the checked items and they get transferred from the shopping list to the accounting page.
 The shopping list can be sorted by "customer" to get a better grasp of who needs what.

 #### 3.1.4 Accounting
 The accounting page allows the user to bill the costs of each shared flat member.
 The functionality gets its data from the shopping list.
 Each user can see what was bought for whom and can set the price of the items he has bought so that the app can sum up the costs and create the bill.

 It's also possible to set fixed costs such as rent or electricity costs.

 The data is used to create bills either manually or automatically.
 It's possible to specify a date, e.g. the end of each month, to create the bill automatically.
 Each member get's a listing on how much he ows whom since the last bill.
 He can also set a deadline to when he expects the others to pay their dept. The app reminds one if the deadline is near.

 A confirmation by both parties is required if the depts are paid and after that the bill gets archived.

 #### 3.1.5 Tasks
 The tasks page allows users to create tasks.
 A list of TODOs is shown and each user may add, update or remove a task.
 This option is perfect for cleaning plans as it is possible to create repeating tasks that occur weekly, monthly or each N days and to set the user that should do the task.

 The dashboards shows the user's tasks that are close.
 An example would be "It's your turn to clean the bathroom.".

 #### 3.1.6 Pinboard
 The user can create notes on the pinboard.
 A note can contain hastags and a date.
 If a date is given, then all members of the flat can either accept or reject the appointment/event.
 A user can comment on a note to exchange information.
 The pinboard informs the user about new or changed information.

 #### 3.1.7 Calendar
 The calendar page shows each user his own tasks and their deadlines.
 Also included in the calendar are notes with dates from the pinboard that the user has acceptet.
 The calendar notifies the user of close events.

 #### 3.1.8 Gamification
 Each task gets a number of points that the user can define.
 A user earns these points by finishing a task.
 A ranking motivates the user to finish more tasks and the members of the shared flat may decide on a bonus that the user with the most points gets at the end of a month.

 #### 3.1.9 Settings
 This page contains settings for the user's profile and notifications.
 The user can change his username, profile image and e-mail address or delete his account.

 The shared flat's administrator can change the flat's image and name, can create a new access code or delete the WG.
 If he deletes his account, one of the remaining members becomes the new admin.

 ### 3.2 Usability
 We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the app.
 Though help documents will be available, it should not be necessary to use them.

 #### 3.2.1 No training time needed
 Our goal is that a user installs the android application, opens it, get’s a small introduction screen and is able to use all features without any explanation or help.

 #### 3.2.1 Familiar feeling
 Developing an android application, Google’s Material Design should be used and therefore their guidelines regarding design.
 This way the user is able to interact in familiar ways with the app without having to get to know new interfaces.

 #### 3.2.1 Natural workflow
 The workflow should reflect the real life and not work against it.
 If a specific order of tasks is widespread, then the app should do it in the same way.

 ### 3.3 Reliability

 #### 3.3.1 Availability and MTTR
-The server shall be available at least 95% of the time which is equivalent to ~1 hour downtime a day.
+The server shall be available at least 95% of the time which is equivalent to ca. 1 hour downtime a day.
 Downtime is tolerable during nighttime as it is very unlikely that users upload or change data at night.
 But the server must be available during "rush hours" when most people go shopping.
 The time to repair bugs should be as low as possible.

 #### 3.3.2 Defect Rate
  - There must be no bugs regarding the accounting section as it is crucial that shared flat members don’t pay each other more or less than is actually correct.